-TV turns off while playing
+TV turns off

-- Sleep Timer or Wake-Up Timer may have been activated.
-Go to page 61 for instructions. - Electronic protection circuit may have been activated because of a power surge.
+- Sleep Timer or Record/Wake Timer feature may have been activated.
+Go to page 66 for instructions. - Electronic protection circuit may have been activated because of a power surge.
 Wait 30 seconds and then turn on again.
 If this happens frequently, the voltage in your house may be abnormally high or low. - Unplug.
 Wait five minutes.
 Plug in again.